gryphonshafer/Quizzing-Rule-Book/rule_book/01_material_and_questions.md

 : 2 or 3 consecutive words appearing in only 1 verse in the material

 **1st 5 Words of the Question**
 : The 1st 5 words of the question text, which may include an interrogative word as the 1st word.
-Hyphenated words count as one word.
+Hyphenated words count as 1 word.
 Examples: peace-loving, co-workers, super-apostles, double-minded

 ## Material Rotation Schedule